LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-say.md

 &nbsp;

-A circus's end, a theater's sin, somebody cries but you won't listen.
+A circus's end, a theater's sin, I'm not detached from my character, the lie lies on the fact that this is a lie itself.

 &nbsp;

-Shares my cries; poems hide brutal nights; birth to lyrics.
+Somebody cries but you won't listen; poems hide brutal nights; I share my cries; birth to lyrics.

 &nbsp;